 – Hengl & Reuter (2009) Geomorphometry: Concepts, software, applications

-- Anything written by David Montgomery or Kellen Whipple
+– Anything written by David Montgomery, Kellen Whipple, or their grad students

 Keeping It Simple

 As Editor, I’ve chosen to keep things simple in order to reach a wider audience (mostly grad students).
 Nearly all lessons utilize standard 10m or 30m DEMs, but many of the methods will translate to LiDAR elevation data with certain caveats.
 Instructions are for ArcGIS 10.x, the Spatial Analyst extension, and the 3D Analyst extension.
 In places, program R code, GME details, or Excel examples are included.
 Relevant journal articles, books, and websites are referenced at the end of each lesson.

 Why Not Allow Comments?

-First, I prefer to correspond directly with people via email.
-Second, comments are great for large websites that get hundreds of thousands of visitors, but not so great for small sites like this one.
-Third, I am uninterested in moderating online comments.
+I prefer to correspond directly with people via email.
+Comments are great for large websites that get hundreds of thousands of visitors, but not so great for small sites like this one.
+I am uninterested in moderating online comments.
 G4G is still small enough to treat people as people.
 If you write me, I’ll get back to you.

 We try to cite pertinent journal articles, books, websites, and online videos that discuss the central concept of each lesson.
 Referenced works contain the full equations & calculations or present an alternative method.
 We try to be comprehensive and transparent, but sometimes miss things.
 Please let us know if we have overlooked a key article (or one of yours).